Unakkaga Ellam Unakkaga: Soundtrack

-The soundtrack was composed by Yuvan Shankar Raja, who worked for the first time with Sundar C. The soundtrack, released in 1999, has five tracks with lyrics written by Palani Bharathi, Kalaikumar and Viveka.
+The soundtrack was composed by Yuvan Shankar Raja.

-Critical reception
+Reception

-Indolink wrote "The film is hilarious on some occasions, but is also uncomfortably vulgar during others" and also noted "But the film has a little something few films have today!
-It will make you laugh till your tummy aches, if you are willing to laugh along".
-D. S. Ramanjuan of The Hindu wrote, "CHAOTIC SITUATIONS and rip-roaring fun, a hallmark of director Sunder C. (the humour content outbeats the director's “Ullathal Alli Thaa”) pervade the frames right through in Lakshmi Movie Makers’, “Unakkaga Ellam Unakkaga”.
+K. N. Vijiyan of New Straits Times gave the film a positive review, saying the music was the only "sore" point as many of the songs were intrusive to the plot.
+D. S. Ramanjuan of The Hindu wrote, "CHAOTIC SITUATIONS and rip-roaring fun, a hallmark of director Sunder C. (the humour content outbeats the director's "Ullathal Alli Thaa") pervade the frames right through in Lakshmi Movie Makers', "Unakkaga Ellam Unakkaga".
 C. Siraj's fun-filled story and dialogue find good outlet in the screenplay of the director."
 Aurangazeb of Kalki questioned that while it is good to make comedy films amidst violence filled action films, how can one force someone to laugh when the laughs are hard to come.
+Deccan Herald wrote "If you want to simply sit back and watch, see Unakkaga Ellam Unakkaga, it`ll be easy, and I can promise you it won`t leave you wishing the film had ended differently, as you probably did with Minsara Kanna !".
+P. Sai Suresh won the Tamil Nadu State Film Award for Best Editor.